 The planned upgrade of the Royal Canal Greenway coupled with the approved plans for Amiens St and North Strand Road, will significantly increase the number of people crossing the existing bridge.
 To accommodate the projected demand, it was necessary to construct a parallel, 4m wide pedestrian bridge next to the existing bridge.
-The provision of this new and improved pedestrian facility enables safe segregated Citybound cycle facilities on the existing bridge.
+The provision of this new and improved pedestrian facility provided safe segregated pedestrian and cycle facilities on the existing bridge.